timicoltd/ServiceHub-Developer/examples/curl/incident/README.md

 $ curl -H "Authorization: Bearer {API KEY}" GET https://servicehub-api.timico.com/incident
 ```

-The expected result would be a JSON Array (called results), to which would contain a list of objects (Incidents).
+The expected result would be a JSON Object containing an array (called results), to which would contain a list of objects (Incidents).
 An example response would be:

 ```json
 {